E-bikes and child bike seats – all your questions answered

 Finding an e-bike suitable to be fitted with a front seat is somewhat complicated.
 On e-bikes with a step-through frame, you can only fit head tube-mounted front seats and it can be tricky to tell if the seat will suit you and your e-bike, because there may not be enough space between the bike seat and your saddle.
 This will depend on the combination of the geometry of your bike, your height and the seat.

-A lot of e-bikes have an integrated battery in the downtube (the tube running between the handlebars and pedals), which means it is wider than a normal downtube.
+Most electric mountain bikes have an integrated battery in the downtube (the tube running between the handlebars and pedals), which means it is wider than a normal downtube.

 Kids Ride Shotgun have thought of this and have developed a mountain bike-style front seat that has zero frame contact and adjustable leg width to be suitable for use on e-bikes with integrated batteries.

-The Kids Ride Shotgun Pro seat fits most electric mountain bikes.
+Kids Ride Shotgun Pro seat

 Mounting a bike seat onto your e-bike